Currency Forecast 2026: GBP, EUR & USD Exchange Rate Predictions

 i

 Data & Risk Warning: Exchange rates shown are indicative midpoint reference rates sourced from official interbank data, updated each working day.
 They are not buying or selling rates.
-Market commentary is provided for informational purposes only and does not constitute financial advice.
+Market commentary is provided for informational purposes only and does not constitute financial guidance.
 Exchange rates can move significantly and unpredictably.
-Cambridge Currencies Ltd is authorised and regulated by the Financial Conduct Authority (FCA), firm reference number 900170.
-Page last updated: 29 March 2026.
+Cambridge Currencies Ltd works exclusively with FCA-authorised payment partners.
+Page last updated: 22 April 2026.

-Live exchange rates sourced from official interbank data · Updated daily · Cambridge Currencies Ltd FCA ref 900170 · Rate data source
+Live exchange rates sourced from official interbank data · Updated daily · Cambridge Currencies Ltd works with FCA-authorised payment partners · Rate data source